c0j0s/NYP-SAP-SmartBackpack/SmartBackpackML/README.md

 __Input features:__
 Asthmatic condition severity, Humidity, Temperature, PM2.5 and PM10

-Due to the limited input features, the defined target audiance will be limited to adults(Both gender) with different serverity of asthmatic condition.
+Due to the limited input features, the defined target audience will be limited to adults(Both gender) with different severity of asthmatic condition.

 __Generated Dataset:__
-All input features except user feedback comfort level will be generated randonly with defined limits configured in the manifest file.
+All input features except user feedback comfort level will be generated randomly with defined limits configured in the manifest file.

-user feedback comfort level will be determinded by inputing the random values generated through handcrafted conditions to output level value.
+user feedback comfort level will be determined by inputting the random values generated through handcrafted conditions to output level value.

 __Training and Testing Demo Model__
 SmartBackpack_ML_Keras_Training and SmartBackpack_ML_Keras_Predict is the model training and testing scripts respectively